 A Changing of the Guard: Traditionalists, Feminists, and the New Face of Women in Congress, 1955–1976

 Yet, this group of Congresswomen began to embrace a unique legislative identity and an agenda that distinguished them from their predecessors.
-Representative Martha Griffiths, a central figure in the passage of gender-based civil rights legislation, vocalized this new mindset.
-First elected in 1954, Griffiths chafed at the deference senior Congresswomen showed to the traditions of the male-dominated institution.
+Representative Martha Wright Griffiths of Michigan, a central figure in the passage of gender-based civil rights legislation, articulated this new mindset.
+First elected in 1954, Griffiths disdained the deference senior Congresswomen showed to the traditions of the male-dominated institution.
 “The error of most women was they were trying to make the men who sat in Congress not disapprove of them,” Griffiths recalled years later.
 “I think they wanted to be liked, they didn’t want to make enemies.
 So they didn’t try to do things they thought the men would disapprove of.
-I didn’t give a damn whether the men approved or not.”2 More often than not, the women elected to Congress after Griffiths shared her sentiment.
+I didn’t give a damn whether the men approved or not.”2 More often than not, women elected to Congress after Griffiths shared her sentiment.

 2Elizabeth Kastor, “A Woman’s Place; The 1950s Were Not Easy for Females in Congress,” 17 November 1996, Washington Post: F01.